GuildOfWeavers/distaff/docs/programs.md

 To briefly explain the diagram:

 * The outer rectangle with rounded corners represents a control block.
 In this case, it is a group block B<sub>0</sub>.
-* This group block contains a single instruction block, which is represented by the inner rectangle.
+* This group block contains a single instruction block, which is represented by the inner rectangle with square corners.

 ### Program with branches
 Let's add some conditional logic to our program.
 The program below does the following: